GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This guides explains how to deploy the
+This guide explains how to deploy the
 [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) on Google Kubernetes Engine.

 In Kubernetes,